nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Wed Mar 09 2022)
+### Joke of the day (Thu Mar 10 2022)
 <!-- joke -->
->Don't fart in an Apple Store, because they don't have Windows.
+>If you were somehow able to land a punch on Chuck Norris your entire arm would shatter upon impact.
+This is only in theory, since, come on, who in their right mind would try this?
 <!-- /joke -->

-*Last update: Wed, 09 Mar 2022 00:36:06 GMT*
+*Last update: Thu, 10 Mar 2022 00:38:06 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)